 370. The project will be audited in accordance with the UNDP Financial Rules and Regulations and applicable audit policies.
 The Government will provide the Resident Representative with certified periodic financial statements, and with an annual audit of the financial statements relating to the status of UNDP (including GEF) funds according to the established procedures set out in the Programming and Finance manuals.
 The Audit will be conducted by a special and certified audit firm.
 UNDP will be responsible for making audit arrangements for the project in communication with the Project Implementing Partner.
-UNDP and the project Implementing Partner will provide audit management responses and the Project Manager and project support team will address addit recommendatios.
+UNDP and the project Support team will address addit recommendatios.
 As a part of its oversight function, UNDP will conduct audit spot checks at least two times a year.